livinin82/steam-deck-pirates/README.md

 > [!NOTE]
 > This should work for any folder you want your app to see, and any app that is a flatpak.

+### Using EmuSync to Sync or Back Up Save Files

+**[EmuSync](https://github.com/emu-sync/EmuSync)** is a tool that helps you automatically back up and sync your emulator save files, save states, and configuration files across devices or to cloud storage.
+It supports a wide range of emulators and platforms, making it easy to keep your progress safe and portable.

+#### How to Use EmuSync

+1. **Visit the [EmuSync GitHub page](https://github.com/emu-sync/EmuSync) and download the latest release** for your platform (Linux, Windows, etc.).
+2. **Extract the archive** and follow the installation instructions in the README.
+3. **Configure EmuSync:**
+    - Run the EmuSync executable or script.
+    - Add your emulator save folders and choose your sync/backup destination (local folder, cloud, etc.).
+    - You can set up profiles for different emulators or systems.
+4. **Sync or back up:**
+    - Use the EmuSync interface or command to start syncing or backing up your files.
+    - You can automate this process or run it manually as needed.

+> [!TIP]
+> EmuSync is especially useful if you play on multiple devices or want an easy way to back up all your emulator saves at once.
+See the [official EmuSync documentation](https://github.com/emu-sync/EmuSync) for advanced options and troubleshooting.

 ### Can't find save files (moving between installs)

 > [!NOTE]